1941 Portland Pilots football team

 The 1941 Portland Pilots football team was an American football team that represented the University of Portland as an independent during the 1941 college football season.
 In its fifth year under head coach Robert L. Mathews, the team compiled a 3–5 record.

+Portland was ranked at No. 218 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 The team played its home games at Multnomah Stadium in Portland, Oregon.